 Ingredients:

-• cream of chicken soup.
+• condensed cream of chicken soup.
 Cream of mushroom is a great substitution.
 I think cream of vegetable would be good too.

 • milk